AlabamaASRL/asset_asrl/doc/tutorials/OptimalControlProblem.rst

 Link Equality Constraints
 -------------------------
-A link equality constraint of the form :math:`\vec{h}(\vec{x}) = \vec{0}` can be added to the phase using one the :code:`.addLinkEqualCon` method.
+A link equality constraint of the form :math:`\vec{h}(\vec{x}) = \vec{0}` can be added to the phase using the :code:`.addLinkEqualCon` method.
 The most general way to link two phases with an equality constraint is shown below.
 This contrived example is enforcing continuity between the last time-varying state variables and in :code:`phase0` and the first-time varying state variables and parameters in :code:`phase1`.
-To illustrate the expected order of arguments we also multiply the result by the 0th link parameter.
+To illustrate the expected order of arguments we also multiply the result by the 0:sup:`th` link parameter.
 Our constraint function should be formulated to expect all arguments specified for :code:`phase0` ( :code:`V0`), followed by all specified for :code:`phase1` ( :code:`V0`), followed by the link parameter ( :code:`Lvar`).

 .. code-block:: python